TomCrypto/caret/README.md

  - Finish implementing GPIO and timer (?) modules
  - use correct linker script for full memory utilization? maybe the linker script should be included too
  - determine if/why we need a GC (string manipulation? not really, but maybe for exceptions?)
+ - are Maybe types in Nim a superior alternative to exceptions for our purposes here?
+ - checkout examples/driver_lib, plenty of interesting code in there to peruse

 License
 -------